Ask and You Shall Receive: A Quick Lesson in Advancing Your Career, One Question at a Time

 "Will you mentor me?"

 There are two things I cannot stress more as CM:

 1. Be on time (!)

-After taking the students to meet with the program coordinator of NXTP Labs, Cristobal Hurtado, he let me know that he was really impressed by the student's sending him thank you notes.
-He told me he actually turned to his co-worker after receiving a few of the notes via email and LinkedIn and said—
+After taking the students to meet with the program coordinator of NXTP Labs, Cristobal Hurtado, he let me know that he was really impressed by the students sending him thank you notes.
+He told me he actually turned to his coworker after receiving just a few of the notes via email and LinkedIn and said -

 Case in point.
 Send the (damn) email.

 There you have it - my three biggest takeaways as CM.
 IF you have something to add or want to share your insight as a mentee, mentor, etc., please leave a comment below!

 Think you have what it takes?